yuukibarns/snacks.nvim/docs/scratch.md

 # 🍿 scratch

-Quickly open scratch buffers based on the current working directory, git branch and `vim.v.count1`, with templates and custom keymaps.

 Quickly open scratch buffers for testing code, creating notes or just messing around.
 Scratch buffers are organized by using context like your working directory, Git branch and `vim.v.count1`.